 3. Supervise NPs for home assessment programs

 Physicians who don’t have the time or desire to actually go out and do house calls themselves can still get involved in this field and earn income as a side gig.

 Some health care payors and managed care providers offer home-based assessment services for their members.
 Details of these programs vary, though the ones I’ve seen aim to capture a plan member’s healthcare needs and health status without requiring them to present to a healthcare delivery setting.
 By identifying member needs, the company can take steps to get issues addressed in a timely manner – before they acutely deteriorate and require high-cost, emergent services.

 Most multi-provider practices employing a house call model focus on a specific geographic area.
 For those interested in joining a house call practice serving your community, consider searching for a business in your local area.

 Here are a few to get you started:

 You don’t need to sign up for an app or join an existing company to earn income from house calls.
 If you have the will, consider starting your own house call practice.
 In many ways, it can offer more flexibility than a brick and mortar practice.

 You’ll need geography to target, a patient population, a business strategy, and a marketing plan.
 For examples of strong web-based marketing, check out the websites for the solo house call practices Nola Doc, HouseCall MD, and House Call Doctor Los Angeles.

 Have you explored house call physician jobs or started your own house call practice?
-Let us know in the comments below.
+Let me know in the comments below.